John Tien

-John Kai Tien Jr. (born 1963) is an American government official and retired United States Army officer who has served as the United States deputy secretary of homeland security in the Biden-Harris administration since 2021.
+John Kai Tien Jr. (born 1963) is an American government official and retired United States Army officer who served as the United States deputy secretary of homeland security in the Biden administration from 2021 to 2023.

 Early life and education

 Tien was born in New Haven, Connecticut, in 1963, the son of John K. Tien Sr. and Deborah Theresa Wong.
-He is a first generation Chinese-American.
-He was raised near Detroit and Los Angeles, and attended Grosse Pointe South High School before graduating from Cerritos High School in 1981.
+He is a first-generation Chinese American.
+He was raised near Detroit and Los Angeles and attended Grosse Pointe South High School before graduating from Cerritos High School in 1981.

-Tien began attendance at the United States Military Academy in 1981, but left and enrolled at the University of California, Irvine.
+Tien began attendance at the United States Military Academy in 1981 but left and enrolled at the University of California, Irvine.
 He later transferred back to West Point in 1983, from which he earned a Bachelor of Science degree in civil engineering in 1987.
-In his senior year, Tien served as First Captain, the highest-ranked West Point cadet, the first Asian-American to hold the position.
+In his senior year, Tien served as the First Captain, the highest-ranked West Point cadet, and the first Asian-American to hold the position.

-Prior West Point First Captains include US Army Generals John J. Persching, Douglas MacArthur, and William Westmoreland.
+Prior West Point First Captains include US Army Generals John J. Pershing, Douglas MacArthur, and William Westmoreland.

-After graduating West Point and commissioning as an active duty Second Lieutenant, Tien attended the University of Oxford in the United Kingdom as a Rhodes Scholar, earning a Bachelor of Arts degree from The Queen's College.
-Per Oxford custom, his degree was promoted to a Master of Arts by seniority, seven years after Tien's matriculation.
+After graduating from West Point and being commissioned as an active duty Second Lieutenant, Tien was a Rhodes Scholar and earned a Bachelor of Arts degree from Queen's College, Oxford.
+His degree was promoted to a Master of Arts by tradition, seven years after Tien's matriculation.

-From 2007-2008, Tien attended the Harvard Kennedy School as a National Security Fellow and authored a study on Smart Power with two other National Security Fellows.
+From 2007 to 2008, Tien attended the Harvard Kennedy School as a National Security Fellow and authored a study on Smart Power with two other National Security Fellows.